 Above the fold means what a visitor first sees when they visit a new page on your site.
 They then need to scroll down to read more of your post or article, which is below the fold.

-You will notice that on all the articles on this site, you will rarely see an ad when a page first loads on your laptop, tablet, or phone.
+You will notice that on all the articles on this site, you won’t see an ad when a page first loads on a phone.

 Readers will scroll if they are interested in your content.